-- Add milk, cream or yoghurt, a bit at a time, just enough to make a sauce.
+- Add milk, a bit at a time, stirring continuously, to make the sauce.

 - Stir in the spices, add the tuna, rice and vegetables and stir to combine.

-- Stir in a small handful of cheese and heat until melted through.
+- Stir in 1/2 cup of cheese and heat until melted through.

 - Place the tuna mixture in a casserole dish, spreading evenly.
 Sprinkle the remaining cheese over the top.

-- Place under a hot grill, turning as necessary, until the cheese is melted and golden.
+- Place in the oven at 180°C for 20 minutes OR under a hot grill, turning as necessary, until the cheese is melted and golden.

 - Serve with a side salad or some crusty bread.